thekscar/Ticket-Sales/README.md

 Then, run `npm run dev`.
 Webpack will build and serve the application.

-Then, using Chrome or [Brave](https://brave.com/) with [MetaMask](https://metamask.io/) connect to your Ganache by connecting to http://localhost:7545, if this is your first time using MetaMask with Ganache you will need to create a Custom RPC for this.
-Then, use your 12 word mnemonic to connect to Ganache.
+Then, using Chrome or [Brave](https://brave.com/), with [MetaMask](https://metamask.io/) connect to your Ganache by connecting to http://localhost:7545.
+(If this is your first time using MetaMask with Ganache you will need to create a Custom RPC for this.)
+Then, use your 12 word mnemonic to connect to Ganache instance.
 Now, you can access http://localhost:8080/ to connect to the application.
-You can alternate roles using your various accounts - Application Manager (your coinbase account), Ticket Buyer, Ticket Seller (must request approval from Application Manager).
-You will see MetaMask only shows the first account from Ganache - in order to get additional Ganache accounts, select Create Account and accounts from Ganache will be pulled in deterministically.
+You can alternate roles through MetaMask - Application Manager (your coinbase account), Ticket Buyer, Ticket Seller (must request approval from Application Manager).
+You will see MetaMask only shows the first account from Ganache - in order to get additional Ganache accounts, select "Create Account" and accounts from Ganache will be pulled in deterministically.

 Reminder: You can access the console log via F12 to see potential error messages.